xiexh20/ProciGen/synz/synthesize_procigen.md

 python synz/synz_batch.py -src objaverse --object_category box -obj boxlarge -s "*boxlarge*" -o <your params output>
 python render/render_hoi.py -p <your params output> -src objaverse --obj_name boxlarge -o <your render output>
 ```

+Note that the examples above sample interaction from BEHAVE 30fps data, which does not include the basketball and keyboard sequences.
+For these two objects, you can download the first
+version of BEHAVE, from this url.

 ### Synthesize beyond the shapes used by ProciGen
 train AE for your own object shapes, process the shapes. coming soon...